rizmir22/DS-Assignment/README.md

 # DS-Assignment

+<b> This assignment provides analytics for PSD data.
+This contains python files and two word documents for executive summary and analytical report </b> <br>
 The usage of each python file as follow. <br>
 1. processData.ipynb :- to identify the incomplete data and outliers
 2. Data_Transformation.py :- For removing unnecessary data not included in the analysis <br>